 \section{Introduction}

-In a financial network with missing markets in which not all risks can be fully hedged, defaults and counterparty risk impose externalities that are potentially large sources of inefficiency.
+In financial networks with missing markets, in which not all risks can be fully hedged, defaults and counterparty risk impose externalities that can be large sources of inefficiency.
 Defaults involve substantial deadweight costs that can compound if left to cascade.
 The potential for disaster is exacerbated if many organizations are invested in similarly distressed portfolios, as was the case in 2008.
-These dangers have led governments to bail out financial institutions, often after the risk of systemic failure had already reached a critical and expensive point.
+These concerns have led governments to bail out financial institutions, often only after the risk of systemic failure had already reached a critical and expensive point.

-The costs of such interventions can be substantially lower if appropriate and well-targeted regulation prevents financial institutions from undertaking investments leading to excessive systemic risk.
+The costs of such interventions can be substantially lower if appropriate and well-targeted regulation prevents financial institutions from undertaking investments that generate excessive systemic risk.
 Optimal regulation, however, involves a tradeoff between reducing risk and foregoing valuable investments, and thus requires understanding the incentives financial institutions have in choosing their investments.
-Although there is a growing literature on financial networks and their consequences,\footnote{For a recent survey, see Jackson and Pernoud \citeyearpar{jacksonp2020survey}.} there is no systematic study of regulation and how that depends on the incentives of financial organizations as a function of their positions in the network.
+Although there is a growing literature on financial networks and their consequences,\footnote{For a recent survey, see Jackson and Pernoud \citeyearpar{jacksonp2020survey}.} there is no systematic study of optimal regulation that accounts for financial institutions' incentives, and especially as a function of their network positions.

-In this paper, we examine how the network structure distorts financial organizations' investment incentives and derive the associated optimal regulatory response.
+In this paper, we examine how the network structure distorts financial institutions' investment incentives and derive the associated optimal regulatory response.
 Our analysis focuses on bankruptcies and the discontinuous costs upon insolvency, since those play a key role in inefficiencies and externalities in financial networks.
-Bankruptcy costs impose deadweight losses born by some agent(s), and hence reduce total welfare regardless of whether the defaulting party faces limited liability.
+Bankruptcy costs impose deadweight losses borne by some agent(s), and hence reduce total welfare regardless of whether the defaulting party faces limited liability.
 Nonetheless, the analysis also applies to credit freezes and the resulting deadweight losses from the lost liquidity.